thetutlage/indicative/README.md

 	{ name: [ { rule: 'alpha', message: 'Name should only contain letters , numbers and special characters are not allowed' } ] }
 ```

 Now you can see your custom message getting printed instead of a system generated one.
-But there is one problem , above error is not personalized enough as it contains a work called <i>Name</i> , which makes is non usable for other fields like username , lastname and so on.
+But there is one problem , above error is not personalized enough as it contains a word called <i>Name</i> , which makes it non usable for other fields like username , lastname and so on.

 ### Templating